adriano282/java_se8_code_sample/README.md

 (and see what happens if I change code here or there..., so, getting away expert doubts, fool doubts, or/and just for remebering some rules of Java SE API), specifically, version 8.

+I wrote this bunch of code to learning goal and studying for a Java certification.

 Do not expect expert code here and classes with comments explaining what is going on.
 Some of classes does not even compile.

-I write this bunch of code to learning goal and studying for a Java certification.

 Have fun! :)